syafiqnoorhisham/socialhub/README.md

 │   ├── users/           # User authentication app
 │   ├── posts/           # Posts and comments app
 │   ├── media/           # Uploaded files
-│   ├── Dockerfile
 │   └── requirements.txt
 ├── frontend/
 │   ├── css/
 │   ├── js/
-│   ├── index.html
-│   ├── Dockerfile
-│   └── nginx.conf
+│   └── index.html
-└── docker-compose.yml
+└── README.md
 ```

-## Testing the Application
+## Live Demo

+Visit [https://socialhub-1-nvc4.onrender.com](https://socialhub-1-nvc4.onrender.com) to see the application in action.

+To test the application:

-1. Register a new user account
+1. Register a new account
 2. Login with your credentials
-3. Create a post with an image and caption
+3. Create posts with images and captions
-4. Add comments to posts
+4. Comment on posts
-5. Try editing and deleting your own posts/comments
+5. Try editing and deleting your own content